Anurag-Codd/inventory-and-billing-management-system/README.md

-# Business Management System API
+# Inventory and Billing Management System API

 ## Overview
 This is a Node.js/Express REST API for a business management system that handles authentication, client management, product management, transaction management, and transaction reporting.
 It is built to provide a robust backend for managing business operations efficiently.